Joey574/MachineLearningCpp/README.md

     a(Store the result in A)
 ```

 Woah!
 That's insane!
-As it turns out, if we know we want the data to be in A from the beginning, we can just directly store data into A, on top of that, in this specific example, we can directly compute **_B * C + D_** with a fmadd simd instrinsic leaving us with just a few instructions, much better than all the temp objects and copies we were previously doing.
+As it turns out, if we know we want the data to be in A from the beginning, we can just directly store data into A, on top of that, we can directly chain the simd operations we want to do together, doing them all in place, meaning we don't need any temp objects, and in this specific situation we can directly compute **_B * C + D_** with a fmadd simd instrinsic leaving us with just a few instructions, much better than all the temp objects and copies we were previously doing.
 <br><br>
 Transposes are also a big part of forward_prop and back_prop, however, these transposes are only really used in dot products with other matrices, as such, if we just *read* the data in a transposed manner, we can get the right result, without having to bother with actually transposing the matrix.
 Changing around a couple for loops also ensures we maintain decent cache access.
 <br><br>